 About São Nicolau

-São Nicolau (Portuguese meaning Saint Nicholas) is one of the Barlavento (Windward) islands of Cape Verde with an area of 388 km².
-Tourism is relatively undeveloped here so the island still retains a genuine unspoilt feel.
+São Nicolau (Portuguese for Saint Nicholas) is one of the Barlavento (Windward) islands of Cape Verde with an area of 388 km².
+Tourism is relatively undeveloped here and so the island still retains a genuine unspoilt feel.
 It is a mountainous island with stunning scenery, some of the most impressive in the archipelago.

-If you are looking for natural beauty and a walkers paradise that isn’t quite as steep as Santo Antão why not visit São Nicolau.
+If you are looking for natural beauty and a walkers paradise that isn’t quite as steep as Santo Antão then why not visit São Nicolau.
 It is a great destination for hikers and mountain bikers.